storesafe/cordova-sqlite-storage/README.md

 ## Highlights

-- Works with Cordova 3.x tooling and [Available at PhoneGap build](https://build.phonegap.com/plugins/977)
+- Works with Cordova 3.x tooling
 - Drop-in replacement for HTML5 SQL API, the only change should be `window.openDatabase()` --> `sqlitePlugin.openDatabase()`
 - Failure-safe nested transactions with batch processing optimizations
 - As described in [this posting](http://brodyspark.blogspot.com/2012/12/cordovaphonegap-sqlite-plugins-offer.html):